natlogica/hundred-days/r1-log.md

 ### R1D38
 Workout tracking app using python and google sheets.
 Using NLP, python adds your input to a Google spreadsheet.
 Using environment variables, auth headers, APIs and Post requests along with DateTime strftime().
 Also using Nutritionix API, to get APP_ID and API_KEY.
 Also openai API https://openai.com/blog/openai-api.
 Also using sheety JSON API https://sheety.co/.

+### R1D39
+Today's project is is a flight search app that will contact me with the lowest price on a desired flight.
+It uses several flight seach APIs, google sheets and Twilio.